Northumberland Real Estate Market Update

-Sellers should be considering getting on the market now or soon and working with their agent to set their home apart from competitive listings while reaching the widest possible audience.
+Potential sellers should be working with their agent to identify ways to set their home apart from competitive listings while reaching the widest possible audience.

 If you are interested in seeing values for an area not shown or are interested in other figures, please comment below or contact me.
 As always, give me a call anytime if you would like to discuss this further without any obligation.

 John is an award-winning broker with RE/MAX Impact Realty and was their number-one agent in GCI for 2022.